comtechnet/HighLow/README.md

 Each series game "play" instance requires a minimum bet amount by the player.
 Game starts with createGame and the required minimum bet.
 Game play can be blind.
-Game continues through two rounds and then ends with endGame Round 1 is played as a random card is turned over from the deck "shuttle"
+Game continues through two rounds and then ends with endGame.

+Round 1 is played as a random card is turned over from the deck "shuttle"

 Player then places a Round 2 bet (subject to maximum betting rules) along with a